sateesh2020/web-server-kit/docs/Getting Started.md

 This line will add the `~/Android/Sdk/platform-tools/` directory into `PATH` and allow Expo (inside the starter kit) to use the `adb` instance from the Android SDK.
-Put simply, the Expo client will be automatically installed and run in the simulator when you run the Apollo Universal Starter Kit project for mobile.
+Put simply, the Expo client will be automatically installed and run in the simulator when you run the Web Server Kit project for mobile.

 **NOTE**: use the username on you development computer instead of the `/username/` part in `PATH`, for example, `"/home/johndoe/Android/Sdk/platform-tools:$PATH"`.

 6. Launch your virtual phone from AVD Manager: open the **Tools** menu and click **AVD Manager**.
 In the list of available virtual devices, run the one you created.

 7. Launch the starter kit with `yarn watch:android` or `yarn watch:ios`.